sorenfidelis/turtlecoin-docs/guides/How-to-contribute-to-the-TurtleCoin-wiki.md

 Furthermore, we care about the code tab and the wiki tab on GitHub.
 When the guide refers to the repo, it is a reference to the git repo on your computer _(a directory)_ or the code tab on the GitHub website for your repo _(confusing right...)_

+    TODO: Add a graphic, screnshot ought to clarify this

 # The commands/workflow process

 These are the commands and the workflow.
 Further down in the guide why and explanations and scenarios will be covered.
 Once understood and you need a reminder of what to do, this is the section you'll be looking for and wanting a quick fix.
 So it is covered first.
 Furthermore the commands are in order, deviating from the order will give interesting results.
 Again this is a how to guide to get from "I want to contribute" to "check out my PR", rather than how to git guide.
 For the later read [Pro git](https://git-scm.com/book).